MarcoLucidi01/ytcast/readme.md

 steps every time, also if the target device is turned off, `ytcast` tries to wake it up with [Wake-on-Lan][11]).

-as you maybe have already guessed, all this **can break at any time!** the weakest point is the YouTube Lounge api since it's **not documented** and `ytcast` depends heavily on it.

-**`ytcast` may not work at all on your setup!** I use and test `ytcast` with 2
+as you maybe have already guessed, all this **can stop working at any time!** the weakest point is the YouTube Lounge api since it's **not documented** and `ytcast` depends heavily on it. moreover, **`ytcast` may not work at all on your setup!** I use and test `ytcast` with 2 devices:
-devices:

 - an Amazon Fire TV Stick
 - a LG Smart TV running WebOS

-that's all I have. `ytcast` works great with both these devices but I don't know if it will work well on different setups (it should, but I don't know for sure). if it doesn't work on your setup please [open an issue][12] describing your setup and attach a `-verbose` log so we can investigate what's wrong and hopefully fix it.
+that's all I have. `ytcast` works great with both these devices but I don't know if it will work well on setups different than mine (it should, but I don't know for sure). if it doesn't work on your setup please [open an issue][12] describing your setup and attach a `-verbose` log so we can investigate what's wrong and hopefully fix it.

-also **chromecast**.
-I don't own a chromecast and `ytcast` probably won't work with chromecast because it doesn't use the DIAL protocol anymore (at least that's what I've read somewhere). `ytcast` (should) work any with DIAL enabled devices that supports the YouTube TV app.
+also **Chromecast**.
+I don't own a Chromecast and `ytcast` probably won't work with Chromecast because it doesn't use the DIAL protocol anymore (at least that's what I've read somewhere). `ytcast` (should) work with any DIAL enabled device that supports the YouTube TV app.

 [6]: http://www.dial-multiscreen.org
 [7]: http://www.dial-multiscreen.org/dial-protocol-specification/DIAL-2ndScreenProtocol-2.2.1.pdf